Summer Day Camp 2026

 An account is required to register for a program, whether registering online or in-person.
 Accounts can be created online or in-person at the parks.
 To create an account: Create an Account

-View these resources to help be prepared for online registration:
+Make use of the following resources to help prepare for online registration:

 The standard 6-week day camp program is for children 6-12 years old, as determined by the child's age on September 1st following camp.

-The Park District remains committed to delivering exceptional summer experiences at an accessible price.
+The Park District is committed to delivering exceptional experiences at an accessible price.

-- The highest-cost camp in 2025 will be $4.00 per hour, while the average cost across the District is just $1.39 per hour—ensuring an enriching camp experience at an affordable rate.
+- The highest-cost camp in 2025 was $4.00 per hour, while the average cost across the District was just $1.39 per hour—ensuring an enriching camp experience at an affordable rate.

-- No child will be excluded due to an inability to pay - finance assistance is available for Chicago residents.
+- No child will be excluded due to an inability to pay - financial assistance is available for Chicago residents.

 The Chicago Park District day camp team is dedicated to providing an engaging, uplifting, fun, and safe environment for campers.
 Learn about the different team members who make up a park's day camp team: Day Camp Staff